Do soccer players fake injuries?

 For instance, let’s say there is a great free-kick right outside the box for team A. And the team that conceded the foul(team B) claims that the player has dived- if the VAR confirms it was not a foul, the player who dived will receive a sanction and the team B will still have their 3 VAR challenges and the team A only 2 challenges.

-If VAR confirms that it was a real foul, the team B that challenged loses one challenge and has only 2 remaining for the rest of the game.
+If VAR confirms that it was a real foul, team B that challenged loses one challenge and has only 2 remaining for the rest of the game.

-This will ensure proper use of VAR and reduce the number of fake injuries, acting, flops, and fouls that go on with football.
+This will ensure the proper use of VAR and reduce the number of fake injuries, acting, flops, and fouls that go on with football.

 So, now that players know they can get challenged on it and potentially receive a yellow card, they might think twice before faking a foul.